CDCgov/NEDSS-DataAccess/source/analytics/reports/jurisdictions/cdc-central/report-sql/SR2-Counts_of_Reportable_Diseases_by_County_for_Selected_Time_frame/README.md

 ## Introduction

-Standard report SR2 or Counts of Reportable Diseases by County for Selected Time frame aggregates the total number of investigations for a state and provides a county-level breakdown of each disease with a pivot table.
+Standard report SR2 or Counts of Reportable Diseases by County for Selected Time frame: This report aggregates the total number of investigations for a state and provides county-level breakdown of each disease with a pivot table.

 This report has been recreated on Metabase to highlight the tool's functionality, features and capabilities.
-The tool's features such as SQL query editor, dashboard, Variables, filters, charts are used.
+The tool's features such as SQL query editor, dashboard, variables, filters, charts have been used to recreate the reports.

 The full report can be found on [SR2: Counts of Reportable Diseases by County for Selected Time frame](https://cdc-nbs.atlassian.net/wiki/spaces/NM/pages/248938498/SR2+Counts+of+Reportable+Diseases+by+County+for+Selected+Time+frame) Confluence page.
 ## Query Explanation